smxlong/HomeLabs/README.md

 git pull homelabs master
 ```

+> NOTE: You must have completed Lab 001 through 004 before you can do this.

 ## Points

 Each lab is worth a certain amount of points.
 Keep track of the points